 I have uploaded my first edition of the Epistle of James.
 This edition is without the Greek text interlinear.

 To download the edition with the Greek text, right-click this link, and then choose "save as."

 Someone has put my translations of the four gospels into eSword.
-You can download the module for free on their BibleSupport.com site.
-You may also have to download their module installer, since the latest version of eSword installs new modules from within the application.
+You can download the module for free here.
+You may also have to download the module installer, since the latest version of eSword installs new modules from within the application.
 Download the David Robert Palmer eSword module.